 As customer service goes remote, customer service teams will continue to face challenges when it comes to delivering an impeccable CX without setting foot in the office, but with the right technology, that allows for remote collaboration and oversight, it’s possible.

-In 2021, we can expect more from businesses to customize their CX and meet customer expectations.
+As a top customer experience trends in 2021, we can expect businesses to customize their CX and meet customer expectations.

 Today’s consumers expect personalized experiences to be tailored to their needs.
 Businesses need to focus on providing customers with relevant and valuable information.
 Customers demand proactive, valuable, and relevant outreach from CX teams, without having to share their personal information.What’s more, over 60% of consumers expect that companies send personalized offers or discounts based on items they’ve purchased.

 The customer needs to feel valued and listened to throughout their journey with a business.